Back to Silas S. Brown's home page

 Download

-webcheck.py (requires Python; compatible with both Python 2 and Python 3).
+webcheck.py (requires Python; compatible with both Python 2 and Python 3) or you can use pip install webcheck-strings or pipx run webcheck-strings (there's also history on GitHub).

 License: Apache 2.